HOME

-Offline Storage Definition
+Offline Storage in Crypto

 Offline storage, also known as cold storage, keeps your private key off any device connected to the internet.
 This way, you control your keys instead of relying on an exchange or online service.
 While this reduces online theft, it does bring some physical and practical risks you need to manage.